theminstack/styled/README.md

 `;
 ```

 Extend the styling of an already styled component.
-Just like you want to keep your CSS specificity as low as possible, you also want to avoid trying to "patch" an already styled component.
-Styles can be dynamic, which means applying overrides can quickly get complicated.
-This should be an absolute last resort.

 ```tsx
 const ReStyledComponent = styled(StyledComponent)`